Why Us?

 Michael had difficulty understanding numeration concepts and place value.
 He frequently missed carrying and regrouping.

-See it Action: Reading
+See it in Action: Reading

 Claudia, 2nd Grade